Suirenka/BrightSpace/bright-space/server/deploy.md

     listen [::]:80 default_server;

     server_name _;   # matches any host
+    root /var/www/html;

+    # Add index.php to the list if you are using PHP
+    index index.html index.htm index.nginx-debian.html;

+    server_name _;

     location / {
                 # First attempt to serve request as file, then